avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 <details markdown="1"><summary>$(task)</summary>

-1. The company publicized public media posts of antisemites and anti-Zionists.
+1. The company publicizes and collates social media posts of antisemites, anti-Zionists, and terrorists.
 Their information was used by the Israeli government immigration authorities, and by potential employers who often did social media background checks.
-Because they were extremely effective, left-wing organizations, including Jewish ones, hated them.
-They were the subject of intensive hostile cyber investigations by professional left-wing media organizations including [Times of Israel](https://www.timesofisrael.com/) and [The Forward](https://forward.com/).
+Because they were effective at blacklisting (aka "outing") these miscreants, left-wing organizations, including Jewish "progressive" ones, hated them.
+They were the subject of intensive hostile investigations by professional left-wing media organizations including [Times of Israel](https://www.timesofisrael.com/topic/canary-mission/) and [The Forward](https://forward.com/tag/canary-mission/) - who by the way eventually "outed" them.
+Therefore the company required cybersecurity "hygiene".

 2. The vast majority of their employees did journalist-like tasks.
 They had garden variety computer skills, and therefore would not be capable of handling sophisticated tasks like using virtual machine clients (e.g. [VirtualBox](https://www.virtualbox.org/)) or using [PGP](https://en.wikipedia.org/wiki/Encryption_software).

-3. The following are relatively simple, but effective, recommendations:
+3. The following are relatively simple, but effective, cybersecurity defense recommendations:

     a.
 Use the then most recent Windows 10 Professional O/S on account of its regular security updates and its support of [BitLocker](https://support.microsoft.com/en-us/windows/bitlocker-drive-encryption-76b92ac9-1040-48d6-9f5f-d14b3c5fa178) full disk encryption.
 PCs are lost and stolen.

     b.
-Make weekly backups of user data.
+Use a random PC login password from a USB security token such as [Yubico](https://www.yubico.com/), along with a manual [passphrase](https://www.techrepublic.com/article/what-is-passphrase/) prefix.
+At that time the basic capability of the token was to store and emit a permanent manufacturer-configured "random" 16 character password.
+(More modern keys support additional services such as _TOTP_ authenticator one-time keys with a timeout).
+By pressing the button on the token it would act as a second keyboard in order to allow the password to be emitted into the PC.
+When using the emitted password, it is important that the user append it with his own memorized, say 8 character, password, otherwise security is compromised if the token is lost or stolen.

     c.
-Use a random PC login password from a USB security dongle such as [Yubico](https://www.yubico.com/), along with a manual [passphrase](https://www.techrepublic.com/article/what-is-passphrase/) prefix.
+When the PC is unattended close the cover, and use a screen saver with a relatively short timeout, e.g. 10 minutes, Configure so that resumption requires a password.

     d.
-When the PC is unattended close the cover, and use a screen saver with a relatively short timeout, e.g. 10 minutes, Configure so that resumption requires a password.

-    e.
 Use the _Firefox_ web browser (and especially not _Google Chrome_ !) with _multiple profiles_ in order to defend against [cross-site scripting attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 There is no information leakage between profiles.
-(Also still today, 2025, Firefox has the best builtin bookmarking tool).
+Also still today (2025) Firefox has the best builtin bookmarking tool.
 They should at least use the following profiles:

         * personal email and banking
         * personal browsing
-        * company email and access to company data
+        * company email and accessing company data
-        * company browsing
+        * work related browsing

+    e.
+Use email aliases when required to access potentially hostile social media.

     f.
-Use email aliases when required to access social media.
+Use strong random passwords generated and stored in a _local_ [FOSS](https://itsfoss.com/what-is-foss/) password database application such as [KeePass](https://keepassxc.org/), and not a commercial password server in the cloud (which have historically been periodically hacked).
+And as long as the user used his security token to protect his password database with his permanent password (appended with his memorized suffix), then he could safely store the database on a disk-on-key or a cloud file server such as [Dropbox](https://www.dropbox.com/).

     g.
-Use strong random passwords generated and stored in a _local_ [FOSS](https://itsfoss.com/what-is-foss/) password database application such as [KeePass](https://keepassxc.org/), and not a commerical password server.
-And as long as they used their security dongle for their random database password, then they could store their password database on a personal disk-on-key or a cloud file server such as [Dropbox](https://www.dropbox.com/).
+Use [7-zip](https://www.7-zip.org/) for password protection of disk-on-key storage or file transfers.
+For file transfers, It has the disadvantage of using shared passwords, and therefore not nearly as secure as _PGP_, but definitely far better than in-the-clear transfers.

     h.
-Use [7-zip](https://www.7-zip.org/) for password protection of disk-on-key storage or file transfers.
-For file transfers, It has the disadvantage of using shared passwords, and therefore not nearly as secure as _PGP_, but defintely far better than in-the-clear transfers.
+Make weekly encrypted backups of user data.

     i.
-Assign an employee to be the security monitor.
+Assign _two_ employees to be security monitors.
+They should store backup security tokens and user PC backups off-site.
 All employees must pass a quick monthly security review from the monitor.

 </details>
 $endif